openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 **ZPOOL Availability**

 If ZFS pool is available on certain nodes only, then make use of topology to tell the list of nodes where we have the ZFS pool available.
-As shown in the below storage class, we can use allowedTopologies to describe ZFS pool availability on nodes.
+As shown in the below storage class, we can use allowed Topologies to describe ZFS pool availability on nodes.

 ```
 apiVersion: storage.k8s.io/v1